 Looking for engaging activities to help your Spanish students better understand the imperfect tense?
 Continue reading for some of my favorites!
-Make sure you grab the free task cards along the way. 😊
+Make sure you grab the freebies along the way. 😊

 1. BOOM CARDS